 top of page

-What type of Renaissance leader are YOU?
+What type of Renaissance leader are you?

 I spent the month of June back at the foot of Mount Royal, losing myself in long walks in my old neighborhoods of MileEx and le Plateau, surfing the buzz of creativity and innovation of the city, and reconnecting with the soul of the place, feet on the rock and washed by the river.
 Seeing the Biosphere on the horizon from the old port, I remembered the words of its visionary architect, Buckminster Fuller: